-- 53. The ISU's 2017 work plan projects expenditures for core support in 2017 totalling CHF 515'429.
-As of 30 October 2017, the ISU received contributions to its work plan totalling CHF 571'3233 from the following 19 States Parties: Australia, Austria, Croatia, Czech Republic, Finland, Hungary, Indonesia, Ireland, Japan, Jordan, Mozambique, Netherlands, New Zealand, Philippines, Sweden, Switzerland, Thailand, Turkey and the United Kingdom.
+- 60. The ISU's 2017 work plan projects expenditures for core support in 2017 totalling CHF 515'429.
+In 2017 the ISU received contributions to its work plan totalling CHF 706'059 from the following 27 States Parties: Australia, Austria, Bulgaria, Croatia, Czech Republic, Cyprus, Finland, France, Germany, Hungary, Indonesia, Ireland, Italy, Japan, Jordan, Luxembourg, Mozambique, Netherlands, New Zealand, Philippines, Poland, Spain, Sweden, Switzerland, Thailand, Turkey and the United Kingdom.
 (See Table 1).
 In addition to these contributions, CHF 13'315 was carried over from 2016.
-Expenses as of 15 November 2017 total CHF 408'156 (See Table 2). - 54.
-In accordance with the "Decision on strengthening financial governance and transparency within the ISU", over the course of the first half of 2017, the ISU presented quarterly reports to the Coordinating Committee on finances and activities related to the implementation of the ISU's 2017 work plan.
+Expenses in 2017 total CHF 505'603.10 (See Table 2). - 61.
+In accordance with the "Decision on strengthening financial governance and transparency within the ISU", over the course of the first half of 2017, the ISU presented quarterly reports and a final report to the Coordinating Committee on finances and activities related to the implementation of the ISU's 2017 work plan.